MadcowD/ell/docs/src/getting_started.rst

 Storing and Versioning Your Prompts
 -----------------------------------

-ell provides powerful versioning capabilities for your LMPs.
+ell2a provides powerful versioning capabilities for your LMPs.
 To enable this feature, add the following line near the beginning of your script:

 .. code-block:: python

-    ell.init(store='./logdir', autocommit=True, verbose=True)
+    ell2a.init(store='./logdir', autocommit=True, verbose=True)

-This line sets up a store in the ``./logdir`` directory and enables autocommit. ell will now store all your prompts and their versions in ``./logdir/ell.db``, along with a blob store for images.
+This line sets up a store in the ``./logdir`` directory and enables autocommit. ell2a will now store all your prompts and their versions in ``./logdir/ell2a.db``, along with a blob store for images.

-Exploring Your Prompts with ell-studio
+Exploring Your Prompts with ell2a-studio
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After running your script with versioning enabled, you can explore your prompts using ell-studio.
+After running your script with versioning enabled, you can explore your prompts using ell2a-studio.
 In your terminal, run:

 .. code-block:: bash

-    ell-studio --storage ./logdir
+    ell2a-studio --storage ./logdir

-This command opens the ell-studio interface in your web browser.
+This command opens the ell2a-studio interface in your web browser.
 Here, you can visualize your LMPs, see their dependencies, and track changes over time.

 .. image:: _static/ell_studio_better.webp
-   :alt: ell demonstration
+   :alt: ell2a demonstration
    :class: rounded-image
    :width: 100%